tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   * The number of dimensions needed for the model is dependent on the number of features in the data set.
 Each feature is a dimension.

 * Explain that the SVM learning algorithm operates by plotting data points with dimensions.
-Once all data points are plotted, a **hyperplane** is created.
+Once all data points are plotted, a hyperplane is created.

 * Define a hyperplane as a dimensional vector used to separate data points into different classes.

   * A hyperplane is a line that delineates data points into their corresponding classes.
 All items to the left of the line belong to class A. Items to the right belong to class B.

   * The goal with hyperplanes is to get the margin of the hyperplane equidistance to the data points for all classes.
-This distance is considered the **margin of separation**.
+This distance is considered the margin of separation.

     * Explain to students that the margin is considered optimal when the distance from the hyperplane and the support vectors are equidistant.

       ![margin_of_separation.png](Images/margin_of_separation.png)

-  * The data closest to/within the margin of the hyperplane are called **support vectors**, and they are used to define boundaries of the hyperplane.
+  * The data closest to/within the margin of the hyperplane are called support vectors, and they are used to define boundaries of the hyperplane.

     * These points are sometimes the most difficult to classify, because they live closest to the margin and could belong to either class.